What is the link between online reviews and local SEO? Below, we’ll clarify exactly the impact reviews can have on

 Reviews and SEO

-According to the Moz Local Search Ranking Factors Survey, review signals make up 13% of the search engine decision-making process when it comes to local pack rankings.
-When factoring reviews into algorithms, Moz says that metrics such as the quantity of reviews a business has, the velocity of reviews and the diversity of reviews received are all taken into account.
-Moz also determined that reviews had increased in importance for SEO, with a 21.53% jump between 2015-2017.
+According to the Local Search Ranking Factors Survey, review signals make up 16% of the search engine decision-making process when it comes to local pack rankings.
+When factoring reviews into algorithms, experts say that metrics such as the number of reviews a business has, the velocity of reviews, and the diversity of reviews received are all taken into account.
+And reviews are only growing in important, having gone up from 13% to 16% since 2018.

-Having reviews on a number of review platforms, lots of positive sentiment within the reviews and having product and service keywords within the text of obtained reviews were also identified as being competitive difference-makers by a panel of Moz experts.
+Having reviews on a number of review platforms, lots of positive sentiment within the reviews, and having product and service keywords within the text of obtained reviews were also identified as being competitive difference-makers by a panel of local search experts.